 If we suffered from childhood trauma, particularly if, as a child, we felt frequently persecuted, then, all else being equal, we are more likely to develop symptoms of paranoia in our adult lives than those who were fortunate enough to have experienced a relatively benign childhood.

-In this post, I will focus on how FAULTY REASONING, also known as COGNITIVE DISTORTIONS, are a major contributory factor in fueling symptoms of paranoid.
-Such faulty reasoning has its roots in adverse childhood experience.
+In this post, I will focus on how FAULTY REASONING, also known as COGNITIVE DISTORTIONS, are a major contributory factor in fueling symptoms of paranoia.
+Such faulty reasoning has its roots in adverse childhood experiences.

 I will look at four main types of faulty reasoning.
 These are: